madkraft/retro_timer/README.md

-- trello set list and read from the app
 - Add favourite time patterns eg: 00:45 - 00:15 x8 to localstorage
 - make button to mute sounds and write to localstorage